imse586/imse586.github.io/syllabus/syllabus.md

   - Do not write all your code in a single cell or several large cells.
 Separate different parts of your code/answers in separate cells for better readability.
   - Use the Markdown cells to make your work more readable by briefly explaining what you are doing.
   - Additionally, use comments in the code cells to explain your code.
-  - Follow naming conventions (e.g., `import pandas as pd`).
+  - Follow naming conventions (e.g., `import altair as alt`).
   - Use meaningful variable names.

 **Homework regrading policies**

-- Regrade requests for homework must be made within ten (10) academic calendar days of when the assignment is returned and must be submitted to Dr. Feng in writing (email).
+- Regrade requests for homework must be made within ten (10) academic calendar days of when the assignment is returned to you and must be submitted to Dr. Feng in writing (email).
 - The entire problem, not just the disputed parts, may be reviewed.
 Thus, it is possible to receive a lower grade than before.
-- There will be no regrading nor any grade changes after the last week of class.
+- There will be no regrading nor any grade changes after the last lecture.

 **Required readings**